awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 Use these settings to configure Elastic Load Balancing to capture logs with detailed information about requests sent to your Application Load Balancer\.
 Access log capture is disabled by default\.
 When **Store logs** is enabled, Elastic Load Balancing stores the logs in the **S3 bucket** that you configure\.
 The **Prefix** setting specifies a top\-level folder in the bucket for the logs\.
 Elastic Load Balancing places the logs in a folder named `AWSLogs` under your prefix\.
 If you don't specify a prefix, Elastic Load Balancing places its folder at the root level of the bucket\.

+For details about access logs, see [Access logs for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html)\.

 ![\[Application Load Balancer configuration - access logs\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-logs.png)

 ### Example: Application Load Balancer with a secure listener and two processes<a name="environments-cfg-alb-console-example"></a>